Wake-Tail Effects in Two-Dimensional Wave Refocusing: Discussion

-The temporal mirror approach, implemented as an instantaneous modulation of the phase velocity, generates temporal transmission and temporal reflection.
-In contrast to the spatial mirror, the temporally reflected contribution enforces the correct time-reversal ordering, with the wake tail preceding the refocusing front, in agreement with the time-reversal operator.
+The temporal mirror approach, implemented through an instantaneous modulation of the phase velocity, generates both temporal transmission and temporal reflection.
+In contrast to the spatial mirror, the temporally reflected contribution enforces anti-causal temporal ordering, aligned with time reversal, with the wake tail preceding the refocusing front.
 Nevertheless, perfect reconstruction is still not achieved.
 First, the reflection operator intrinsically involves a time-derivative action, so the reflected waveform is not an exact time-reversed copy of the original impulse response even at the level of a single Fourier component.
-Second, the wake-tail contribution requires accounting for secondary re-radiation as the inward field reaches the origin.
+Second, the wake-tail contribution requires accounting for secondary radiation as the inward field reaches the origin.
 In our formulation this effect enters through the additional convolution term in \eqref{solution-time-mirror}, whose source function \(s(t)\) is obtained from an ill-conditioned Abel-type inverse problem.
 The numerical stabilization (finite-radius matching and Tikhonov regularization) is therefore not merely a technical choice but reflects the underlying sensitivity of attempting to reconstruct tail-dominated dynamics near the refocusing time.

-Taken together, these results clarify that imperfect time-reversal refocusing in two dimensions can persist even in idealized, lossless settings with perfect boundaries and complete control over the medium parameters.
+Taken together, these results clarify that imperfect refocusing in two dimensions can persist even in idealized, lossless settings with perfect boundaries and complete control over the medium parameters.
 The limitation is therefore not primarily due to aperture truncation, attenuation, or measurement noise, but instead arises from the intrinsic temporal memory of even-dimensional propagators.
 From a practical standpoint, this implies that two-dimensional and quasi-two-dimensional platforms (e.g., surface waves, thin plates, planar waveguides, and effectively 2D electromagnetic or acoustic environments) may exhibit a systematic broadening of refocused pulses that cannot be eliminated simply by improving hardware or increasing measurement coverage.